sebastianlzy/awesomebuilder-ansible/README.md

 ![CICD](./readme/updateConfiguration.gif)

 ##### What to expect?
 The Jenkins job will pull in the latest cloudformation template to update the minimum number of instance to 2

+#### Add security group to ALB to restrict access to Cloudfront origin

+##### What to expect?
+Access to the web application is restricted to cloudfront endpoints

 #### Code change triggering a deployment